blackducksoftware/ohloh_api/reference/contributor_fact.md

     The total number of calendar months in which this contributor made at least one commit.
 Note that this is not simply the number of months between `first_commit_time` and `last_commit_time`: months in which there was no activity for this contributor are not counted.
 + __commits__
     The total number of commits made by this contributor.
-+ __median_commits__
-    Considering only months in which this contributor made at least one commit, this is the median number of commits in a single month by this contributor.
 + __contributor_language_facts__
     A collection of [ContributorLanguageFacts](/reference/contributor_language_fact.md) may be included here, covering statistics in individual [Languages](/reference/language.md).
 This collection is only present when ContributorFacts are queried individually.